ankrutik/notes/aws/solutions_arch_cert/notes.md

 Internet/Virtual Private gateway -> Router -> route table -> Network ACL -> Public/Private subnet (security group applied)

+VPC is a collection of

+- virtual private gateways
+- route tables
+- network ACLs
+- security groups
+- subnets

-Bastion subnet is when you connect to a public subnet to connect to a private subnet.
+**Bastion subnet** is when you connect to a public subnet to connect to a private subnet.

+**Bastion == Jumpbox**

 CIDR blocks: 10.0.0.0/16 subnet is the largest allowed.
 10.0.0.0/28 is the smallest.